-WorkKeys® scores of 6 on Reading for Information, 4 on Locating Information, and 6 on Applied Mathematics
+WorkKeys® scores of 6 on Workplace Documents, 4 on Graphic Literacy, and 6 on Applied Math

 3. The program identifies yearly performance goals and documents participant outcomes, and participants remain in the program a sufficient length of time to achieve significant outcomes [AEFLA, Section 231(e) (1), (e) (4) (A), and (e) (7)].